Astrocal

 Yes.
 Run both in parallel: set up Astrocal, test your booking flow, and only switch your public links once you're happy.
 There's no requirement to shut down Cal.com first.

 About 20 minutes for most teams.
-Recreate your event types, connect Google Calendar, and update your booking links.
+Recreate your event types, connect your calendars, and update your booking links.
 If you were self-hosting, you also get to decommission that infrastructure.

 Yes.
-Up to 10 bookings per month, full API access, webhooks, and Google Calendar sync.
+Up to 10 bookings per month, full API access, webhooks, and calendar sync.
 No credit card required.
 No time limit.
 And no Docker containers to run.

 Email us at support@astrocal.dev.
 We'll walk you through the migration and help you get set up.